Australian Adzuki Beans

 $1.03/100g

-Adzuki beans have a sweet nutty flavour and natural savoury aroma.
+These Australian-grown small reddish-brown dried Adzuki Beans and have a sweet nutty flavour and natural savoury aroma.
 Adzuki Beans originate in Asia, where they are found in sweet and savoury recipes.

 They’re also delicious in salads, burgers, soups and casseroles and are easy to sprout for stir fries and salads.

-How to Use:
+How To Use:

 Sprouting Adzuki Beans: